DanEngelbrecht/longtail/README.md

 Longtail also borrows the chunking algorithm used to split up assets into chunks from the casync project by Lennart Poettering (https://github.com/systemd/casync).

 ## Content Adressable Storage
-Kinda, but not really - it started out that way but for various reasons it is only so in an indirect way, you can't get directly from a chunk hash to where it is located without going through a content index.
+Kinda, but not really - it started out that way but for various reasons it is only so in an indirect way, you can't get directly from a chunk hash to where it is located without going through a store index.

 Each chunk of data only contains one asset at most - one asset can be spread across multiple chunks.
 To make the store not suffer from a huge amount of small files chunks are bundled into blocks.